 The Core Peer Group was comprised of a mix of companies that provide services or equipment to the oil and gas industry and companies that provide chemical solutions, and represented a range of annual revenue and enterprise value, both higher and lower than those of the Company.
 At the time the Core Peer Group was selected, the Company's percentile rank of revenue and enterprise value among the Core Peer Group was 58% and 56%, respectively.

-Ashland Global Holdings, Inc. NOW Inc.
+Ashland Global Holdings, Inc.

-Cabot Corporation nVent Electric plc
+Cabot Corporation

-Flowserve Corporation Oceaneering International, Inc.
+Flowserve Corporation

-Helmerich & Payne, Inc. Olin Corporation
+Helmerich & Payne, Inc.

-Innospec Inc. Patterson-UTI Energy, Inc.
+Innospec Inc.

-ITT Inc. TechnipFMC plc
+ITT Inc.

-MRC Global Inc. The Chemours Company
+MRC Global Inc.

-NOV Inc. Weatherford International plc
+NOV Inc.